-Just Recently, news was released that some of the Encrypted USB Flash Drive devices have a loop hole within their encrypting feature.
+Just Recently, news was released that some Encrypted USB Flash Drive storage drives have a loophole within their encrypting feature.
 Truly, encrypted device security remains important today.

-There is quite a few Companies and Individuals out there that use thumb drives equipped with encryption capabilities.
+There are quite a few companies and individuals out there that use thumb drives equipped with encryption capabilities.
 Companies use encrypted USB thumb drives to secure sensitive or private data.
 This is a sensible idea as there have been far too many instances of Storage Devices being lost containing confidential personal and business data.

-One of the issues with these devices, as stated by SanDisk, is that there is a flaw in their encryption procedure.
-Basically, some versions of their Cruzer Enterprise flash drives contain a vulnerability that could allow unauthorized individuals to access the encrypted data on your USB stick.
-SanDisk made sure to point out that the flaw was not within their drive’s hardware or firmware, but in the actual code that accompanies the drive and runs on the user’s computer.
+One issue with these devices, stated by SanDisk, there is a flaw in their encryption procedure.
+Basically, some versions of their Cruzer Enterprise flash drives contain a vulnerability.
+And, it could allow unauthorized individuals to access encrypted data on your USB stick.
+SanDisk made sure to point out, the flaw was not within their drive’s hardware or firmware.
+In fact, it’s in the code that accompanies the drive and runs on the user’s computer.
 Encrypted device security issues are real people.

-Kingston Technology had a similar security flaw within their devices (presumably based upon the same vulnerability).
-They released a Security Bulletin regarding a potential threat from hackers, which would allow the hacker to access encrypted data on some of their USB drives too.
+Kingston Technology had a similar security flaw within their devices (based upon the same vulnerability).
+They released a Security Bulletin regarding a potential threat from hackers.
+And, this threat allows a hacker to access encrypted data on USB drives.
 Kingston’s Bulletin didn’t provide much information other than to advise affected customers to contact Kingston’s Technical Support.
-However, one thing that this Bulletin did explain, was that a “skilled person” with the proper tools and actual access to the drives might be able to gain access to encrypted data”. eProvided data recovery services focuses on recovering lost data from any type of USB flash drive.
+However, one thing that this Bulletin did explain, was that a “skilled person” with the proper tools and access to the drives might be able to gain access to encrypted data”. eProvided data recovery services focuses on recovering lost data from any type of USB flash drive.
 Need advice due to damaged or encrypted files, contact eProvided data recovery services.

-Frankly, it’s pretty unfortunate that these so-called secure and encrypted devices should are vulnerable to this type of attack.
+Frankly, it’s pretty unfortunate that these so-called secure and encrypted devices are at risk.
+The vulnerability of this type of attack is real.

-Cruzer Enterprise FIPS Edition USB flash drive, CZ32
+- Sandisk Cruzer Enterprise FIPS Edition USB flash drive, CZ32.

-Cruzer Enterprise with McAfee USB flash drive, CZ38
+- The Cruzer Enterprise with McAfee USB flash drive, CZ38.

-Cruzer Enterprise FIPS Edition with McAfee USB flash drive, CZ46
+- The Cruzer Enterprise FIPS Edition with McAfee USB flash drive, CZ46.

 We all know that USB Drives are portable and extremely useful.
-But, if you are going to be using them to store personal or business information on them, make sure that you do your homework on the USB Drive that you are interested in.
+Therefore, use them to store personal or business information.
+In addition, make sure you do your homework on the USB Drive that you are interested in.